Should we actually “fear” God? According to the prophet Isaiah, there is a type of fear that is of tremendous value to all.

 Because of Christ, we now have the right to boldly approach the Father’s throne, and He eagerly yearns for us to do so.
 God wants us to bring to Him all of our needs and the needs of those around us.

 One believer I know describes his fear of the Lord this way:

 “I knew that my father loved me and all of our family very much.
 He sacrificed for us and would provide us with everything we needed and a lot of what we wanted.
 But he was strict.
 I did not often defy him or actively oppose his will – I respected him.
 That is how I understand the concept of the fear of the Lord.”

-Others of us may not have been blessed with such a loving relationship with a parent.
-They may have been deceased or absent, perhaps even off chasing their own idols.
-We may need to look to some other good role model in our life to help us relate to God.
+Others of us may not have been blessed with such a relationship with a loving parent.
+They may have been deceased, abusive, or virtually absent, perhaps even abandoning us to chase after their own false idols.
+We may need to look to another good role model in our lives to help us relate to God’s benevolent nature.

-The fear of the Lord is a very positive and comforting feeling, action or attitude that comes out of a deep respect for Him and an appreciation for how much He really does love us.
+The fear of the Lord is a very positive and comforting feeling, action, and attitude that comes out of a deep respect for Him and an appreciation for how much He really does love us.
 It forms the basis of our humble reliance upon Him.
 His presence and blessings support and sustain us, and keep us safely under His wing, throughout eternity.
 This is our true treasure, the beginning of wisdom and knowledge.

-Do you have the other kind of fear in your life?
-Many of us do or have had.
-It can be a very negative, crippling and overwhelming emotion, often coming without warning or even obvious cause.
+Is there another, negative type of fear in your life?
+Many of us do or have had it.
+It can be a crippling and overwhelming emotion, often coming upon us without warning or even obvious cause.
 Fear can also be hiding behind a mask of deep anger or rage.

-God wants us to bring this negative fear to Him – He will make a way for us to shed its power over us.
-This may take time and will often involve us walking right into and through a fearful situation.
-But with God’s loving help, we will eventually come out the other side of fear in freedom and victory.
+God wants us to bring any and all negative fear to Him – He will make a way for it to lose its power over us.
+This may take some time and will often involve us walking right through fearful situations.
+But with God’s loving help, we will eventually come out on the other side of fear on the road to freedom and victory.